A complete normal form for everywhere Levi degenerate hypersurfaces in $\mathbb C^{3}$: Convergence of the formal normal form and applications

 where dots stand for terms of degree $\geq 2$ in the first and second order derivatives of $\varphi$.
 It is not difficult to see then, by using \eqref{cone}, that the relations \eqref{1jet},\eqref{2jet} turn \eqref{deteqn} into a PDE of the kind:

 where $T$ is a {\em universal} (i.e. independent on $M$) rational function in all its variables with $T(0)=0,\,dT(0)=0$ (the function $T$ can be deduced explicitly, even though the resulting expression is cumbersome and we do not provide it here).
 The PDE \eqref{thePDE} with the initial data on the ``cross'' $\z\bar\z=0$ is a particular case of the classical {\em Goursat problem}.
-We now make use of the result of Lednev (see \cite{lednev},\cite{wagschal}) suggesting, in particular, that a PDE of the kind \eqref{thePDE} with analytic at the origin right hand side satisfying $T(0)=0,\,dT(0)=0$ has a unique analytic at the origin solution with $\Phi(z,\zeta,\bar z,0,u)=\Phi(z,0,\bar z,\bar\z,u)=0$.
+We now make use of the result of Lednev (see \cite{lednev},\cite{wagschal},\cite{wagschal2}) suggesting, in particular, that a PDE of the kind \eqref{thePDE} with analytic at the origin right hand side satisfying $T(0)=0,\,dT(0)=0$ has a unique analytic at the origin solution with $\Phi(z,\zeta,\bar z,0,u)=\Phi(z,0,\bar z,\bar\z,u)=0$.
 (Note that, as long as $\Phi$ satisfies the reality condition, the second condition automatically follows from the first one).
 To apply the result of Lednev for \eqref{thePDE} with any analytic at the origin initial data

-we shift $\Phi$ by the associated real-analytic expression \eqref{disting} and note that, since functions in $\mathcal D$ all have vanishing $4$-jet at the origin, the modified PDE (which shall be already considered as one with the zero initial data, as required in Lednev's theorem) also has vanishing linear part at the origin.
+we first shift $\Phi$ by substructing from it the associated real-analytic expression \eqref{disting}, and switch to the modified PDE.
+We now note that, since functions in $\mathcal D$ all have vanishing $4$-jet at the origin, the modified PDE (which shall be already considered as one with the zero initial data, as required in Lednev's theorem) also has vanishing linear part at the origin.
 Now Lednev's theorem implies that the PDE \eqref{thePDE} has a unique analytic near the origin solution for any analytic at the origin initial data \eqref{data}.
 To see that the solution $\Phi$ belongs to the normal space \eqref{nspace}, we note that all possible monomials in \eqref{nspace} vanishing of which determines the normal form space all have either $\z$ or $\bar\z$ absent.
 But monomials of the latter kind which are present in $\Phi$ (or their conjugated) must belong to $\mathcal D$ due to the initial data \eqref{data}, while monomials from $\mathcal D$ satisfy the normal form conditions by definition of $\mathcal D$.
 Thus $\Phi$ belongs to the normal form space.